-This clause encompasses a range of key activities which top management need in order to “demonstrate leadership and commitment with respect to the management system”.
+This clause encompasses a range of key activities which top management needs in order to “demonstrate leadership and commitment with respect to the management system”.
 Therein lies one of the innovations delivered by the common HLS – top management must show leadership of the management system rather than just demonstrate the commitment to it.
 The standard is driving the oversight of the management system to the highest level of management and making it a key component of the organization and its core business processes and activities.
 It doesn’t mean that the leadership has to be able to regurgitate the policy or recite the objectives and targets – what it means is that an internal or external interested party should feel entitled to have a discussion with leadership about core and critical aspects of the business because these are at the heart of the management system.
-This sub-clause is a significant innovation to the structure of management systems but should be viewed as a ‘positive challenge’ to organizations and an opportunity to enhance the role of the environmental management system and place it at the centre of the business.
+This sub-clause is a significant innovation to the structure of management systems but should be viewed as a ‘positive challenge’ to organizations and an opportunity to enhance the role of the environmental management system and place it at the center of the business.

 The Environmental Policy is an important document because it acts as the driver for the organization.
 It provides the direction and formally establishes goals and commitment.
 Top management should ensure that the policy is appropriate, compatible with the strategic direction, and not a bland statement that could apply to any business.
 It should provide clear direction to allow meaningful objectives to be set that align with it.
 The new standard focuses on the commitment to ”protection of the environment” rather than solely addressing “prevention of pollution” in the 2004-edition.
 This indicates a broader environmental view and more in line with current and future environmental challenges.
 Commitments to protect the environment can, in addition to prevention of pollution, also include climate change mitigation and adaptation, sustainable resource use, and protection of biodiversity and ecosystems.
 The policy needs to be communicated to all employees and they need to understand the part they have in its deployment.
 The policy must be documented and available externally.